yeojz/otplib/README.md

 ### Core

-These provides the main functionality of the library.
-However parts of the logic has been separated out in order to provide flexibility to the library.
+Provides the core functionality of the library.
+Parts of the logic has been separated out in order to provide flexibility to the library via available plugins.

 | file                 | description                                          |
 | -------------------- | ---------------------------------------------------- |